 With most concerts, it’s not just about the music that’s played, but also the artist’s rapport with the audience.
-Ellis-Bextor’s personality shone through during the breaks between songs, talking about all manner of things from her history with the city (an ex-boyfriend and a colourful set of underwear) to the inspiration behind a number of her tracks.
-It was in these interludes that the woman behind the music was shown to be just as bubbly and quirky as her discography has shown over the last 15+ years.
+Ellis-Bextor’s personality shone through during the breaks between songs, talking about all manner of things including her history with the city (which involved an ex-boyfriend and a colourful set of underwear).
+It was in these interludes that the woman behind the music was shown to be just as bubbly and quirky as the one present in her songs.

-A particular highlight was when she discussed what had led to the creation of one of her greatest singles – ‘Young Blood’.
-Written in honour of her mother’s lasting relationship with her husband – Sophie’s stepfather – the insight was a touching moment that made the following performance of the song incredibly powerful.
-It was a beautiful accompaniment to the performance of ‘Unrequited’ that followed afterwards.
+My personal highlight of the night was when Sophie discussed the inspiration behind my favourite of her songs – ‘Young Blood’.
+Written in honour of her mother’s lasting relationship with her husband – Sophie’s stepfather – the insight was a touching moment that made the following performance of the single incredibly powerful.
+It was a beautiful accompaniment to the rendition of ‘Unrequited’ that followed afterwards.

-The throwback to her disco era was a great slice of heaven, complete with a costume change to a striking yellow dress made for twirling in.
+With emotions running high by that point, everyone in the venue needed to have a bit of fun.
+Enter the throwback to the singer’s disco era, complete with a costume change to a gorgeous yellow dress that was perfect for twirling around in.
 Her biggest hits, including ‘Take Me Home (Girl Like Me)’ and Spiller collaboration ‘Groovejet (If This Ain’t Love)’, were blended into a disco medley that had the entire audience in the dancing spirit.

-It was the inclusion of her Freemasons collaboration ‘Heartbreak (Make Me A Dancer)’ that really stole the show though.
-With flashing lights and a pumping bassline, the essence of a rave was captured in this one performance that single-handedly created the most intense four minutes I’ve ever seen on stage.
-The moment was made all the more potent by its inclusion of a track taken from Ellis-Bextor’s most underappreciated album, Make A Scene.
+It was the inclusion of her Freemasons collaboration ‘Heartbreak (Make Me A Dancer)’ that really stole the show, though.
+With flashing lights and a pumping bassline, the essence of a rave was perfectly captured in this one performance.
+It was by far the most intense four minutes I’ve ever experienced at a concert, and was made all the better by the fact that the track was taken from Ellis-Bextor’s most underappreciated album, Make A Scene.

-It was a surprise that she had much left in the tank after the song was over, so when ‘Murder on the Dancefloor’ was announced as the final number, no-one could blame her.
+It was a surprise that Sophie had much left in the tank after that song was over, so when ‘Murder on the Dancefloor’ was announced as the final number, no-one could blame her.
 No-one could anticipate, however, that when she stepped off the stage, her band in tow, that she would then take to the merchandise stall and give a final acoustic cover of Familia track ‘Here Comes the Rapture’.
-If anyone still needed prove that Sophie Ellis-Bextor was both an exemplary performer and gorgeous vocalist, that was it.
+If anyone still needed proof that Sophie Ellis-Bextor was both an exemplary performer and gorgeous vocalist, that was it.